 All of these have big bright pictures on every page, and the first three are rhymed, which makes it a lot easier for a beginning Dad to get off to a good reading-out-loud start; these will make you sound good!

-- A camping spree with Mr. Magee by Chris Van Dusen – it has two great sequels
+- A camping spree with Mr. Magee by Chris Van Dusen – it has 2 great sequels.

-- The Little Ships by Louise Borden – Dunkirk is in the news right now, and this is a stirring WWII account suitable for the very young, about the bravery of ordinary folk.
+- The Little Ships by Louise Borden – this is a stirring WWII account suitable for the very young, about the bravery of ordinary folk.

-- James Herriot’s Treasury for Children – a big book with eight sweet stories for animal-loving children
+- James Herriot’s Treasury for Children – a big book with 8 sweet stories for animal-loving children.

-- The Mr. Putter and Tabby series by Cynthia Rylant – an old man and his cat, and his wonderful neighbor and her trouble-making dog
+- Mr. Putter and Tabby series by Cynthia Rylant – an old man and his cat, and his wonderful neighbor and her trouble-making dog – 23 books in all.

-- The Piggie and Elephant series by Mo Willems – an Abbot and Costello-like duo of Piggie and Elephant getting into all sorts of antics.
-29 books, most of which require from the reader only the ability to do just two different voices
+- Piggie and Elephant series by Mo Willems – an Abbot and Costello-like duo of Piggie and Elephant getting into all sorts of antics.
+29 books, most of which require from the reader only the ability to do just two different voices.

 BOOKS WITH PICTURES

 There are pictures in these selections, but not on every page.
-These are slightly longer, more involves stories which your children will not be able to read on their own until the later part of Grade 1, or the beginning of Grade 2, but they’ll love to hear them a lot earlier than that.
+These are slightly longer, more involved, stories that your children will not be able to read on their own until the later part of Grade 1, or the beginning of Grade 2, but they’ll love to hear them a lot earlier than that.